Nova ScienceNow

-Nova ScienceNow (styled NOVΛ scienceNOW) is a spinoff of the long-running and venerable PBS science program Nova.
-Premiering on January 25, 2005, the series was originally hosted by Robert Krulwich, who described it as an experiment in coverage of "breaking science, science that's right out of the lab, science that sometimes bumps up against politics, art, culture".
+Nova ScienceNow (styled NOVΛ scienceNOW) was a spinoff of the PBS science program Nova that ran from 2005 to 2012.

+The series premiered on January 25, 2005, and was originally hosted by Robert Krulwich, who described it as an experiment in coverage of "breaking science, science that's right out of the lab, science that sometimes bumps up against politics, art, culture".
 At the beginning of season two, Neil deGrasse Tyson replaced Krulwich as the show's host.
 Tyson announced he would leave the show and was replaced by David Pogue in season 6.

-The show was originally intended to return with more new episodes in 2015.
+The show was intended to return with more new episodes in 2015.

 Cast

 Host Robert Krulwich left the program at the end of the first season.
 He was replaced by astrophysicist Dr. Neil deGrasse Tyson, director of the Hayden Planetarium.
 In addition to the host, several correspondents report on many of the individual stories including Peter Standring, Chad Cohen, Ziya Tong, Carla Wohl, Rebecca Skloot, and David Duncan.
 David Pogue is the host of the show's sixth season.